MakC-Ukr/multichain-wallet/README.md

 The problem statement for the repository is that many gamers play games on different chains.
 Strong the seed phrases for each of the wallets that [MetaMask](https://metamask.io), [Phantom](https://phantom.app) or [Atomic Wallet](https://atomicwallet.io) wallet generates.
 We will now try to solve this problem by generating only a single seed phrase for the gamer to store.
 The tension for the gamers can be further simplified by a creation a semi-custodian wallet.

+We will start with managing keys for our users on Solana and EVM chains (like Polygon) for beginning.
+Each user's wallet on these chains will have a private key associated with it.
+Solana and Ethereum are not perfectly compatible since they use different cryptographic curves.
+Solana uses the ed25519 curve for its accounts / keypairs, whereas Ethereum uses the secp256k1 curve (as discussed earlier).

+As a result the private key for a solana wallet is 64 bytes long, and 32 bytes long for an EVM-based wallet.
+First is we generate a 64-byte long wallet for Solana and extract a 32 byte long key for EVM by hashing the Solana private key 2<sup>16</sup> times with keccak-256 algorithm.
+As a result we now own two private keys for a single user.
+The two private keys are saved locally/pushed to our servers.
+The user, on the other hand will now be able to log into his wallet (the frontend for that is in the current repo) by using his email-id and password.
+In case the gamer wishes to transfer the private keys to himself, he can extract it from the frontend app and use the conventional wallets separately for each chain.

+==Note== that for safety purposes, the mnemonic generated is not stored anywhere since storing a single hex string mitigates the process and ensures higher security of the wallets.